dojo/docs/dijit/Menu.rst

 The Menu widget is used for context menus, otherwise known as a right-click or popup menus.

-Previously Menu was also used for drop-down menus, but that functionality has been split off to the :ref:`dijit.DropDownMenu <dijit/form/DropDownMenu>` widget.
+Previously Menu was also used for drop-down menus, but that functionality has been split off to the :ref:`dijit/DropDownMenu <dijit/form/DropDownMenu>` widget.

-Since Menu extends :ref:`dijit.DropDownMenu <dijit/form/DropDownMenu>`, consult that page for general documentation about the children of Menu, etc.
+Since Menu extends :ref:`dijit/DropDownMenu <dijit/form/DropDownMenu>`, consult that page for general documentation about the children of Menu, etc.

 Examples